aurelasakaj-hub/foci-emissions-perturbation-analysis/DISCLAIMER.md

-# DISCLAIMER
+# Disclaimer

-This repository contains a portfolio demonstration of analytical methods for comparing emissions inventories such as CEDS and EDGAR.
+This repository is an independent portfolio project based on methods used in emissions-inventory analysis.

-The project is informed by professional experience gained while contributing to emissions-data analysis within the FOCI Horizon Europe project.
+The work is informed by professional experience gained while contributing to emissions-data analysis within the **FOCI Horizon Europe project**.

-## Data Usage
+## Data

-The emissions inventories referenced in this repository are publicly available:
+CEDS and EDGAR are publicly available emissions inventories:

-- **CEDS** (Community Emissions Data System)
+- **CEDS** — Community Emissions Data System
-- **EDGAR** (Emissions Database for Global Atmospheric Research)
+- **EDGAR** — Emissions Database for Global Atmospheric Research

-The demonstration notebook currently uses synthetic/sample data to illustrate the analytical workflow.
+The notebook included in this repository uses synthetic/sample data to demonstrate the analysis workflow.

-## Confidentiality
+## Project Material

-This repository is intended for portfolio and demonstration purposes only.
+This repository does not contain:

-- No confidential WEMC or FOCI data are included
+- confidential WEMC or FOCI data
-- No internal reports or project deliverables are included
+- internal reports or project deliverables
-- No unpublished FOCI results are presented
+- unpublished FOCI results
+- original WEMC/FOCI project code
+- internal working datasets or processed project files

-- The public demonstration should not be interpreted as an official FOCI or WEMC analysis
+The analysis presented here is a portfolio demonstration and should not be interpreted as an official analysis or result of WEMC or the FOCI project.

-## Purpose

-This repository demonstrates:

-- Python programming
-- Environmental data processing
-- Emissions-inventory comparison
-- Data quality and analytical workflows
-- Data visualisation
-- Understanding of CEDS and EDGAR emissions inventories

-## Project Context
+## FOCI

-FOCI — **Non-CO₂ Forcers and their Climate, Weather, Air Quality and Health Impacts**
+**FOCI — Non-CO2 Forcers and their Climate, Weather, Air Quality and Health Impacts**

 Horizon Europe
-Grant Agreement No. **101056783**
+Grant Agreement **101056783**